-DataSnap on the Web
+MIDAS on the Web

-Even with the introduction of Kylix, Delphi is tied to the Windows platform (or Linux); therefore, any clients you write must run on that type of machine.
-This isn't always desirable.
-For example, you might want to provide easy access to the data that exists on your database to anyone who has an Internet connection.
+Delphi is tied to the Windows platform; therefore, any clients you write must run on a Windows machine.
+This is not always desirable.
+For example, you may want to provide easy access to the data that exists on your database to anyone who has an Internet connection.
 Because you've already written an application server that acts as a broker for your data-in addition to housing business rules for that data-it would be desirable to reuse the application server as opposed to rewriting the entire data-access and business rule tier in another environment.